zX3no/zX3no/README.md

 Needs some color, italics, bold text.
 Anything that will make it look better than just text.

-block:
+binary-clock:

-Terrible name, not centered, flickers on linux, not very useful.
+not centered, flickers on linux, doesn't have a countdown fucntion

 timer:

-Flickers, crashes without arguments, arguments barely work
+Flickers, arguments don't work with spaces

-rindexer:
+Search:

-Needs a rename, need to integrate egui.
+need to integrate egui.

 MPDHotkeys: